 Whether you’re a fan of Viking culture or want a nonconformist wedding theme, Viking culture features a wide range of symbols and elements you can integrate into your wedding celebration.
 The Viking jewellery found at historic burial sites show that jewellery pieces had multiple roles in the Viking culture, including social status and spirituality and they featured both zoomorphic and vegetal elements, in combination with geometric, twisting and interwoven patterns.

-The pieces of jewelry the Viking wore continue to inspire, even today, craftsmen around the globe.
-A wide range of Viking wedding jewelry pieces can be found online, both for men and women, so let’s see some impressive Viking inspired wedding jewelry pieces you can proudly wear at your wedding.
+The pieces of jewellery the Viking wore continue to inspire, even today, craftsmen around the globe.
+A wide range of Viking wedding jewellery pieces can be found online, both for men and women, so let’s see some impressive Viking inspired wedding jewellery pieces you can proudly wear at your wedding.